paintparty/fireworks/README.md

 Requires Clojure `1.10.3` or higher

-If using with Babashka, requires Babashka `v1.3.187` or higher
+If using with Babashka, requires Babashka `v1.12.196`(coming soon) or higher

 <br>